 BSA high adventure trips are intended to be a physical and mental challenge, pushing the Scouts (and adult advisors!) to exceed their self-imposed limits of endurance and leadership.
 Many in the Scouting community view Philmont as the pinnacle of high adventure – hiking for dozens of miles in the rugged Sangre de Christo Mountains, living on freeze dried food and Spam, carrying everything you need on your back.
 It’s not a vacation.

 When Philmont’s summer 2020 season was canceled on June 4, the troop’s adult advisors sprung into action to organize a suitable replacement.
 Truth be told, we’d been formulating backup plans for a while, suspecting that Philmont’s modified operations could be blocked by state orders.
 A Scout is Prepared.
 After some debate on alternatives, a ten day trip to Alaska rose to the top, including five days of backpacking in the wilderness of Wrangell-St. Elias National Park.
 Our secret weapon for organizing the trip was a Scout’s parent who lived near Anchorage during the summer.
-And with the state requiring negative covid test results upon entry, we felt the locals were taking the virus seriously, as we would create our own family bubble on trek in the wilderness.
+And with the state requiring negative covid test results upon entry, we felt the locals were taking the virus seriously, as we would create our own social pod on trek in the wilderness.

 While for many 2020 is a summer of cancelled plans, Troop 79 pushed ahead with our Philmont alternative.
 Read below for the trip report written by one of the two Crew Leaders, Eagle Scout Andrew Bui.